mahmoudsajjadi/ML_Interview_Prep/Resources/materials/summery/Introduction_to_Machine_Learning_Interviews_Book.md

 - For matrices, the first row is denoted by a subscript.

 ### Topics in Chapter 5:
 #### Vectors
 - **Dot Product:**
   - Geometric interpretation of the dot product of two vectors.
-  - Find a unit vector such that its dot product with another vector is maximized.
+  - Find a unit vector to maximize its dot product with another vector.
 - **Outer Product:**
   - Definition and calculation of the outer product.
   - How the outer product can be useful in ML.